qiskit-community/qiskit-algorithms/README.md

 ## Authors and Citation

-Machine Learning was inspired, authored and brought about by the collective work of a team of researchers.
+Qiskit Algorithms was inspired, authored and brought about by the collective work of a team of researchers.
-Machine Learning continues to grow with the help and work of [many people](https://github.com/qiskit-community/qiskit-algorithms/graphs/contributors), who contribute to the project at different levels.
+Algorithms continues to grow with the help and work of [many people](https://github.com/qiskit-community/qiskit-algorithms/graphs/contributors), who contribute to the project at different levels.
 If you use Qiskit, please cite as per the provided